Axinom/Toolkit/Resources/Documentation/index.md

 There also exists a separate **Axinom.Toolkit.NLog** NuGet package that contains the functionaltiy to integrate NLog with the Axinom Toolkit logging channels.

-> [!WARNING]
-> The NLog package is only available as a preview release due to NLog dependency issues that have not yet been resolved by NLog maintainers.
-You may also need to manually install System.IO.Compression before installing Axinom.Toolkit.NLog and do other manual dependency management to get it to install.

 There also exists a separate **Axinom.Toolkit.Jose** NuGet package that contains JOSE protected messaging functionality.
 It is a separate package due to a dependency on a 3rd party library.

 # Helper method usage

 For boring technical reasons, you must access helper methods using the structure `Helpers.Argument.ValidateIsNotNull()`, always starting from the `Helpers` object.
-In code and documentation, these helpers are actually structured differently, for example as `CoreHelpers.ValidateIsNotNull()`.
+In code and documentation, these helpers are actually structured differently, for example as `NetStandardHelpers.ValidateIsNotNull()`.

 This does not apply to stand-alone classes that are not merely helper methods.